brianpepin/laser/README.md

 # The Laser Project
 This repository contains a design for a diode pumped solid state laser that emits a green 532nm beam.
 The unit is battery operated and rechargable with a runtime of approximately 30 minutes.

+## Versions
+Version 2.1 of the hardware and software is now live.
+Here is a summary of the changes:
+1. The control board now uses a more modern MCU.
+Display refreshes are 8x faster and I was able to remove a number of components from the board due to the enhanced peripheral support on the new MCU.
+2. Encoders are now velocity sensitive.
+3. Calibration for the output power monitor now can be done through the UI.
+4. The laser design has changed and the maximum output power is now 3x what it was in version 1.

 ![image](Doc/Laser.jpg)

 ## Repository Organization